 While the tests described above are specific for HBV, other liver tests such as aspartate aminotransferase (AST), alanine aminotransferase (ALT), and gamma-glutamyl transferase (GGT) may be used to monitor the progress of the disease.
 In some cases, a liver biopsy may be performed to evaluate how much damage has occurred to the liver.

 - Loss of appetite

 - Nausea, vomiting

 - Dark urine

 - Pale stools

 Hepatitis B tests may be done as follow up when routine tests results such as ALT and/or AST are elevated.
 Sometimes acute forms of hepatitis may be detected this way since they may cause only mild symptoms that can be confused with the flu.
 Chronic hepatitis more often has no symptoms and is more commonly detected when routine test results are abnormal.

-A test for hepatitis B surface antigen (HBsAg) may be used for screening when someone falls into one of the high risk categories for chronic hepatitis B. In September 2008, the Centers for Disease Control and Prevention (CDC) revised its guidelines and recommends the following groups be tested for HBsAg:
+A test for hepatitis B surface antigen (HBsAg) may be used for screening when someone falls into one of the high-risk categories for chronic hepatitis B. Joint guidelines from the Centers for Disease Control and Prevention (CDC) and American College of Physicians were published in December 2017 and recommend the following groups be tested for HBsAg: